-4. All landscaping shall be provided in accordance with Chapter 20.45.
-In addition:

-ii.
-In required landscaping areas, the applicant shall retain significant landmark trees which do not constitute a safety hazard.
-This includes trees over sixty feet in height and sixteen inches in diameter measured twenty-four inches above grade.
+- 4. All landscaping shall be provided in accordance with Chapter 20.45.
+In addition: - ii.
+In required landscaping areas, the applicant shall retain significant landmark and heritage trees which do not constitute a safety hazard.
+This includes trees over sixty feet in height and sixteen inches in measured twenty four inches above grade.

 VI.
-Thurston County Code Chapter 20.38.030 (Development standards for Cottage Housing) shall be amended as follows:
+Thurston County Code Section 20.38.030 (Development standards for Cottage Housing) shall be amended as follows:

+P. Landscaping.

-- P. Landscaping. - 1.
-The cottage housing development shall be designed with goal of retaining significant landmark trees which will not create a safety hazard.
+1. The cottage housing development shall be designed with goal of retaining significant landmark and heritage trees which will not create a safety hazard.

-V. Thurston County Code Chapter 26.05.010 TCC (Code Enforcement General Provisions) shall be amended as follows:
+V. Thurston County Code Section 26.05.010 TCC (Code Enforcement General Provisions) shall be amended as follows: